The Science of Culture.

 The structure of the meme, the unit of culture was discovered in 2016.

-It was previously an unsolved problem in the domain of the study of culture, including in the domain of Memetics.
+It was previously an unsolved problem in the domain of the study of culture, including in the disciplines of Cultural Evolution, Creativity Science, and even in Memetics.

 The discovery was first published in 2016, as a book-chapter in the (peer-reviewed, academic) book: